 - Uniqueness of email addresses and phone numbers, individually and in combination;

-- Comparison of supplied personal and company data with authentic and public sources.
+- Compare Personal and Company data provided with authentic and public sources.

-The governance of MYOBI and the design of the platform of MYOBI, the Trust Infrastructure and the Trust Services comply with the European General Data Protection Regulation (GDPR), the eIDAS Regulation and the Implementation Act eIDAS Regulation, Implementation Act Consumer Rights Directive and the Sales Act remotely as well as the lower regulations based on it.
+The governance and management of the platform of MYOBI, the Trust Infrastructure, the Trust Network and the Services comply with the European General Data Protection Regulation (GDPR), the eIDAS Regulation, the European digital content and digital services line’ (2019/770), Implementation Act consumer rights directive and to the Distance Selling Act as well as the lower regulations based on it.

-Microsoft Azure is the basic platform for the Trust Infrastructure and the provision of Trust Services of MYOBI.
-In addition, software service components are used such as crypto vaults, active directory and databases.
+Microsoft Azure is the foundation platform for the Trust Infrastructure, Trust Network, and Professional Services.
+In addition, software service components are used as crypto vaults, Active Directory and Databases.